alinmaria/ansible/k3s/README.md

 This is based on the work from [this fork](https://github.com/212850a/k3s-ansible) which is based on the work from [k3s-io/k3s-ansible](https://github.com/k3s-io/k3s-ansible).

-Build a Kubernetes cluster using Ansible with k3s.
-The goal is easily install a Kubernetes cluster on machines running:
+The goal is to easily build and install a K3s Kubernetes cluster.

-- [X] Debian
-- [X] Ubuntu
-- [X] CentOS

-on processor architecture:

-- [X] x64
-- [X] arm64
-- [X] armhf

-## System requirements
+## Prerequisetes

-Deployment environment must have Ansible 2.4.0+
+Deployment environment must have Ansible 2.4.0+.
 Master and nodes must have passwordless SSH access